Azure/azure-rest-api-specs/specification/monitor/resource-manager/readme.md

   - suppress: DefaultErrorResponseSchema
     from: activityLogAlerts_API.json
     reason: 'Updating the error response to the new format would be a breaking change.'
+  - from: activityLogAlerts_API.json
+    where: $.definitions
+    transform: delete $["Resource"]
+    reason: Missing kind, etag; Generation will take the definition from scheduledQueryRule_API.json which includes kind & etag
 ```

 ### Tag: profile-hybrid-2019-03-01